LlimaV10/doom-nukem_v2/README.md

  - 1, 2, 3 to change weapons in hands

 Visit https://github.com/LlimaV10/doom-nukem_binaries to play our game levels on any PC OS.

+# Doom-nukem Wiki describing the main formulas and mathematical functions will be around April.
+Please Star this repository if you want it to give me more motivation to do it.